King-Kingah/holbertonschool-low_level_programming-1/0x0E-function_pointers/README.md

 #### 3. A goal is not always meant to be reached, it often serves simply as something to aim at

 Write a program that performs simple operations.
+- You are allowed to use the standard library
+- Usage: calc num1 operator num2
+- The program prints the result of the operation, followed by a new line
+- num1, num2 are integers.
+Use the atoi function to convert them to int
+- operator is one of the following:
+ - +: addition
+ - -: subtraction
+ - *: multiplication
+ - /: division
+ - %: modulo
+- You can assume that the result of all operations can be stored in an int
+- if the number of arguments is wrong, print Error, followed by a new line, and exit with the status 98
+- if the operator is none of the above, print Error, followed by a new line, and exit with the status 99
+- if the user tries to divide (/ or %) by 0, print Error, followed by a new line, and exit with the status 100